keneynicxkunal/Real-Time-Collaborative-Code-Editor/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Welcome to Kunal github account

 A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with Kunal code AI-powered coding assistance.